-Bishop Marshall School is currently planning to open for in-person learning on September 8th, 2020.
+Bishop Marshall School is open for in-person learning 5 days a week!

 In early June we established a planning committee to begin working and planning how to safely re-open schools following the Vermont Agency of Education’s safety and health guidance – A Strong and Healthy Start.
 This committee is made up of teachers, parents, a board member, and administration.
 Together they are tasked with creating new protocols, procedures, and guidance based upon the state’s current information and guidelines.